moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basic/lesson15_option/index.md

 # Option

-`Option[Char]` represents a `Char` value that may or may not be present.
-It is a common way to handle exceptional cases.
+`Option[Char]` is an enum represents a `Char` value that may or may not be present.
+It is a common way to handle exceptional case.

 - `None` means the value is missing.
 - `Some(e)` is a wrapper that contains the value `e`.